 Process:

-• Upon arrival, the patient will be directed to the Patient Access Center (PAC) for check-in/registration.
+• Upon arrival, the patient/visitor must check in at the reception desk to receive a security pass.
+They will then be directed to the Patient Access Center for check-in/registration.
 The visitor will remain in the designated waiting area.

 • The patient will be directed to the procedure area.
-Contact information for the visitor will be obtained and communicated by the Patient and Family Representatives.
+Contact information for the visitor will be obtained and communicated by Patient and Family Relations representatives.

 • At the time of the procedure, the visitor may remain in the procedural waiting area or leave the building until the patient is ready for discharge.

-• Post-procedure, one visitor may be permitted at the bedside.
-This decision is up to the care team and based on the procedure and the acuity of the procedure and the post-operative unit.
+• For most surgical cases, one visitor may be permitted at the bedside post-procedure.
+The timing and decision are up to the care team and based on the procedure and the acuity of the procedure and the post-operative unit.

 Valley Health System – Ridgewood Campus: Endoscopy